Cosmos is a platform that addresses major blockchain challenges. It solves problems like scalability and interoperability.

 The Hub allows the zones to send data, tokens, and messages to each other.
 It acts as a central point where all zones connect and interact.
 The Cosmos Hub uses ATOM, a cryptocurrency, to secure the network and let users vote on important decisions.

 To send data between zones, Cosmos uses IBC (Inter-Blockchain Communication).
 IBC is a set of rules that lets different blockchains communicate.
-It sends data in small packets, which can include tokens or other information.
+It sends data in small packets, including tokens or other information.

 Step 4: Validators and Proof-of-Stake (PoS)